-- 18.1 Premises licences will be subject to the requirements set out in the Act and regulations, as well as specific mandatory and default conditions which will be detailed in Regulations issued by the Secretary of State.
-Licensing Authorities are able to exclude default conditions and also attach others, where it is believed to be appropriate. - 18.2 Premises licences are issued to allow premises to be used for certain type of gambling.
-For example, premise licences will be issued to amusement arcades, bingo halls, book makers and casinos. - 18.3 Applicants should also be aware that the Gambling Commission has issued Codes of Practice for each operational area for which they must have regard.
+- 18.1 Premises licences will be subject to the requirements set out in the Act and regulations, as well as specific mandatory and default conditions which will be detailed in Regulations issued by the Secretary of State for each category of premises.
+Licensing Authority will consider the Local Risk Assessment undertaken by the Applicant where required as part of any application for a premises licence and may exclude default conditions if appropriate and attach others where it is believed to be necessary. - 18.2 Premises licences are issued to allow premises to be used for certain type of gambling.
+For example, premises licences will be issued to amusement arcades, bingo halls, book makers and casinos. - 18.3 Applicants should also be aware that the Gambling Commission has issued Codes of Practice for each operational area for which they must have regard.
 In determining any application, the Licensing Authority will also have regard to these Codes of Practice. - 18.4 Definition of premises - 18.5 Premises is defined in the Act as "any place".
 Different premises licences cannot apply in respect of a single premises at different times.
 However, it is possible for a single building to be subject to more than one premises licence, provided they are for different parts of the building and the different parts of the building can be reasonably regarded as being different premises.
 Whether different parts of a building can properly be regarded as being separate premises will always be a question of fact in the circumstances. - 18.6 Particular care will be taken in considering applications for multiple licences for a building and those relating to a discrete part of a building used for other (non-gambling) purposes.
-In particular the entrances and exits from parts of a building covered by one or more licences will need to show that they are separate and identifiable, so that the separation of different premises is not compromised and that people do not 'drift' into a gambling area. - 18.7 The Licensing Authority will pay particular attention to applications where access to the licensed premises is through other premises (which themselves may be licensed or unlicensed).
-Issues that will be considered before granting such applications include whether children can gain access, compatibility of the two establishments; and the ability to comply with the requirements of the Act.
-In addition, an overriding consideration will be whether, taken as a whole, the co-location of the licensed premises with other facilities has the effect of creating an arrangement that otherwise would, or should, be prohibited under the Act. - 18.8 An applicant cannot obtain a full premises licence until they have the right to occupy the premises to which the application relates.
+In particular the entrances and exits from parts of a building covered by one or more licences will need to show that they are separate and identifiable, so that the separation of different premises is not compromised, and that people do not 'drift' into a gambling area. - 18.7 The Licensing Authority will pay particular attention to applications where access to the licensed premises is through other premises (which themselves may be licensed or unlicensed).
+Issues that will be considered before granting such applications include, whether children can gain access, compatibility of the two establishments and the ability to comply with the requirements of the Act.
+In addition, an overriding consideration will be whether taken as a whole, the co-location of the licensed premises with other facilities has the effect of creating an arrangement that otherwise would, or should, be prohibited under the Act. - 18.8 An applicant cannot obtain a full premises licence until they have the right to occupy the premises to which the application relates.